mozilla/legal-docs/marketplace_developer_agreement/en-US.md

 ## Firefox Marketplace Privacy Policy

 You will be required to provide information about yourself (such as identification or contact details) to Mozilla as part of your registration for and use of the Firefox Marketplace as a Developer.
-We will handle your information as we describe in the Firefox Marketplace [Privacy Policy](/media/docs/privacy/en-US.html).
+We will handle your information as we describe in the [Firefox Marketplace Privacy Notice](/media/docs/privacy/en-US.html).
 Certain features of the Firefox Marketplace are operated by third party services.
 For example, we use third party providers to generate app ratings and to process app payments.
 You agree that any information provided to these third party providers will always be accurate, correct and up to date.
 Third party providers have their own privacy policies and terms of use, and you are encouraged to read them.

 ## Management of Firefox Marketplace